Why Do I Need Contractors Liability Insurance?

 - What is the difference between professional liability, errors and omissions, contractors liability and malpractice?

 They are all essentially the same, but for different professions.
-Professional liability and errors and omissions are synonymous.
+Professional liability and errors & omissions are synonymous.
 Contractors liability is E&O for contractors.
-Malpractice is E&O for professionals like doctors and lawyers.
+Malpractice is E&O for professionals such as doctors and lawyers.

 - Does my contractors professional liability insurance cover my employees and my subcontractors?